Fusion-Goettingen/ENC_2020_Ollander_Bosch-GNSS-Reflection-Simulator/README.txt

 Results are stored in the Results folder

-The rangning codes should be stored in the RangingCodes folders.
+The ranging codes should be stored in the RangingCodes folders.
 They can be accessed at, e.g., https://github.com/danipascual/GNSS-matlab/tree/master/prn_codes